docker/docs/compose/compose-file/index.md

 of that of the application.
 Compose implementations MUST NOT attempt to create these volumes, and MUST return an error if they do not exist.

-If `external` is set to `true` and volume configuration has other but `name` attributes set, considering resource is not managed by compose lifecycle, Compose Implementations SHOULD reject a Compose file as invalid.
+If `external` is set to `true` , then the resource is not managed by Compose.
+If `external` is set to `true` and the network configuration has other attributes set besides `name`, then Compose Implementations SHOULD reject the Compose file as invalid.

 In the example below, instead of attempting to create a volume called